Why AI engineering is the career opportunity of the decade

 Salary Expectations (2026)

-Bottom line: AI engineering is the most accessible high-paying technical career of the 2020s.
-A degree helps but is not required.
-What employers want is a GitHub profile with real projects, Python fluency, and the ability to explain what you built and why it matters.
-Six months of focused effort can genuinely make you hireable.
+AI engineering is the most accessible high-paying technical career of the 2020s.
+A degree helps but isn't required.
+What employers actually want is a GitHub profile with real projects, Python fluency, and the ability to explain what you built and why it matters in plain English.
+Six months of focused effort, with one substantial portfolio project at the end, makes you hireable.
+Six months of unfocused tutorials and certifications without a deployed project does not.
+Pick the substantial project this week.